industrial-edge/S7-Connector-data-handling-getting-started/README.md

 You can find the further information about the following steps in the [docs](docs/Installation.md)
 - Configure PLC Connection
-- Configure IE Flow Creator
+- Configure Flow Creator

 ## Usage

-Once the application is successfully deployed, the sinus wave can be deployed in the web UI of the IE Flow Creator.
+Once the application is successfully deployed, the sinus wave can be deployed in the web UI of the Flow Creator.
 The sinus parameters such as frequency, amplitude or offset can be controlled in the web UI.
 The web UI can be accessed via the button in the upper right corner.
 With the submit button the set parameters from above will be written into the PLC.
 The sinus can be viewed in the chart below.

 ![InkedDashboardsettings_LI.jpg](docs/graphics/InkedDashboardsettings_LI.jpg)